alirezaalavi87/nu-pivottables/README.md

 - Write new code in modern FP javascript+jsDoc
 - Spreadsheet exporting (Excel, XLSX)
 - **Async rendering**: results rendering is now async.
 This leads to better performance an more freedom of writing renderers, but beware of how that works.
+- Add billboard.js renderer (C3js is not maintained and incompatible with D3 > v6)

 **TODO**

-- [ ] add billboard.js renderer (C3js is not maintained and incompatible with D3 v7)
 - [ ] Improve performance of rendering tables [#1371](https://github.com/nicolaskruchten/pivottable/issues/1371)
 - [ ] add CI/CD
 - [ ] fork [pivottable.js wiki](https://github.com/nicolaskruchten/pivottable) and enhance it for nu-pivottables